 Jump Force character list: every confirmed fighter

-In brief, here is the complete Jump Force character list, with all 26 confirmed fighters so far from Shonen Jump, alongside the four original characters also being designed for inclusion.
+In brief, here is the complete Jump Force character list as of January 2019, with all the confirmed fighters so far from Shonen Jump, alongside the four original characters also being designed for inclusion.
 Below this, we go into more detail about how each Jump Force character is portrayed in game.

 - Monkey D. Luffy